MrTiz/MrTiz.github.io/_posts/2025-02-22-defender-evasion-shellter-hoaxshell.md

 ![](/assets/img/defender-evasion-shellter-hoaxshell/virustotal.png)

 ## Trojan execution
-Once the Trojan is uploaded to the victim's machine, simply run it:
+Once the trojan is uploaded to the victim's machine, simply run it:

 ![](/assets/img/defender-evasion-shellter-hoaxshell/troj-setup_wm.png)